Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 As I would brush my hair, the static in my hair would cause it to go outwards and my hair just wouldn’t stay where I wanted it to stay.
 Also, my hair got very clingy, sticking to my face and my clothes.
 And as a result of all this static, I developed a lot of tangles, which meant I had to spend some time every day trying to untangle my long hair, without pulling and breaking it.

 I needed solutions!
-So as one would normally do, I asked google and got some interested answers.
-Some of the best one’s I’ve compiled in this article after having tried a few of them.
+So as one would normally do, I asked google and got some interesting answers.
+Some of the best ones I’ve compiled in this article after having tried a few of them.

 These simple little tricks made my hair much more manageable.
 Some of the ways to remove involve changing the way you look after your hair, changing what you wear, wearing items, among other things.
 Some of the solutions to static hair are just regular or common items most of us have around the house.

 I assume it’s mostly girls who will find this article, and many have had long hair at some point.
 So most of you will know how annoying hair static can be.

 But if you’re a girl who is just growing out your hair for the first time, or you’re a guy who is growing long hair, then these tips will help save you from a lot of static trouble.

 What causes static in hair?